welltempereddeveloper/welltempereddeveloper/_posts/2018-11-13-git-diff-staged-double-check-your-work-before-checking-in.md

 An often overlooked and under-utilized feature of git is `git diff --staged`.
 That is the "double-check your work" of source control.
 It essentially provides a diff of, well, that which is staged and about to be committed.
-It's the "let me make sure I'm committing what I _think_ I'm committing".
-You should carefully review that diff and make sure that nothing is missing and, more importantly, everything that's in there actually _needs_ to be there.
+It's a "let me make sure I'm committing what I _think_ I'm committing".

+After running `git diff --staged`, you should carefully review that diff and make sure that nothing is missing and, more importantly, contains only that which _needs_ to be there.
 If something is off, then fix it before you commit.
 Simple.

 The primary use case for `git diff --staged` is preventing problems that fall under the category of "Oh, how did that get in here?"
 It makes us a little more diligent with the things we commit.

 Often times, I'll see devs run an innocuous `git commit -a` and immediately follow that up with a `git push`.
-That's fine if you're working on your weekend throw-away project or in a scrap repository testing something out.
-But if you're developing professional software, `git commit -a` is _not_ something you should be reaching for.
+That's fine for weekend throw-away projects or in scrap repositories for testing some things out.
+But when developing professional software, `git commit -a` should be seldomly used, if ever.

 `git diff --staged`.
-Try it out, start using it, and make it a habit.
+Try it out, start using it, make it a habit.

 Make it an alias, like `gds`.
 That's almost as easy to type as `fds`.
-In fact, if it'll help you use it more often, alias it to `fds`.
+In fact, go ahead and alias it to `fds` if that'll help you use it more.

-For best results, use immediately _after_ a `git add` and immediately _before_ a `git commit`.
+For best results, `git diff --staged` should be used immediately _after_ a `git add` and just _before_ a `git commit`.

-Pro tip: don't want to add everything that's currently modified?
+Pro tip: don't want to stage everything that's currently modified?
 Try a `git add -p`.
 Likewise, want to remove a small thing that has already been staged?
 Try a `git checkout . -p`.